-On 27 June 2019, the revised rules on capital and liquidity (CRR II and CRD V) came into force.
-As an amending regulation, the existing provisions of CRR apply unless they are amended by CRR II.
+On 27 June 2019, the revised rules on capital and liquidity (CRR II and CRD V) came into force as amended by Regulation (EU) 2019/876.
 Certain provisions took immediate effect (primarily relating to MREL), but most changes became effective as of June 2021.
 The key changes introduced consist of among others, changes to qualifying criteria for Common Equity Tier 1 (CET1), Additional Tier 1 (AT1) and Tier 2 (T2) instruments, introduction of requirements for MREL and a binding Leverage Ratio requirement (as defined in the CRR) and a Net Stable Funding Ratio (NSFR).